-- Cloud networking architects, who assist organizations with cloud infrastructure deployment.
+- Cloud networking architects assist organizations with cloud infrastructure deployment.

-- Local area network (LAN) engineers, who install and maintain large LAN networks for enterprises.
+- Local area network engineers install and maintain large LANs for enterprises.

-- Network security specialists, who detect and prevent network security threats.
+- Network security specialists detect and prevent network security threats.

-Network engineers may also pursue different paths within the networking field.
-Network analysts specialize in installation and maintenance of networks and often cross over between the technical and business sides of an organization.
+Network engineers might also pursue different paths within the networking field.
+Network analysts, for example, specialize in the installation and maintenance of networks and often cross over between the technical and business sides of an organization.
 Network managers fill a similar role but must train and direct network technicians.

-Below is a list of jobs (besides network engineer) suitable for someone with a network engineering skill set:
+Below is a list of jobs -- besides network engineer -- that are suitable for someone with network engineering skills:

 - Network analyst.